top of page

 She is co-founding Editor-in-Chief of the Journal of Environmental Media (2018-2021, with Hunter Vaughan) which bridges work in environmental studies, climate justice, and science communication focusing on the role of new and emerging digital media in our understanding and perception of the environment.
 From 2021-2024 she co-directed the PXP Project (with Gregory Warden) which combines historical ecology and local indicators of climate change studies with archaeological excavation as part of an interdisciplinary regional landscape study of the Seggiano basin in Tuscany.
 She also serves on the Miami-Dade Vulnerability Assessment Working Group that is charged with ranking archaeological sites by risk of climate impacts.

-Research Interests: Community-Based Participatory Research (CBPR), Ethnobiology, Anthropological approaches to environmental restoration, Indigenous Futures, Environmental communication, decolonial conservation, Historical ecology, Data sovereignty and ethics, Rewilding strategies, Environmental justice, Decolonizing practices by museums and parks, Deep-time enchantment, Local Environmental Knowledge (LEK), Archaeobotany, Applied ethics in interdisciplinary environmental social science methods, Epistemic justice, Ethnoecological methods, Role of environmental archaeology in contemporary conservation.
+Indigenous Futures, Decolonial media, Community-Based Participatory Research (CBPR), Ethnobiology, Anthropological approaches to environmental restoration, Environmental media, Decolonial conservation, Historical ecology, Data sovereignty and ethics, Rewilding strategies, Environmental justice, Decolonizing practices by museums and parks, Deep-time enchantment, Local Environmental Knowledge (LEK), Archaeobotany, Applied ethics in interdisciplinary environmental social science methods, Epistemic justice, Ethnoecological methods, Role of environmental archaeology in contemporary conservation.

 Courses taught